twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTINSTALLWIZARDFORM** – Installs the font for use in other applications. **Fun fact:** The first step uses a dummy filename and the second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder/Arial font filename.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
-If East Asian language is used as non-Unicode language (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
+If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode and code page range settings, smoothing settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with all DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the DOS/Windows Latin-1 and USA characters at the end).
-Version 1.1.1c until 5.0 has a drop down list to change the encoding (it was dropped with version 5.5 & above).
+Version 1.1.1c until 5.0 allows the user to change the encoding (it was dropped with version 5.5 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for changing options in `TOPENTYPEDESIGNERFORM`.
-* **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.
+* **TFORMULAFORM** (version 12.0) – Writes formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
 * **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members; automatically shown when switching glyphs to color mode.
 * **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts; automatically shown when switching glyphs to color mode.